rytuph/rytuph/README.md

 ### 👨‍💻 About Me

-Currently, I'm a MLE Intern @ BMW Group until October 2025
+I will be joining Lyft as a ML SWE this summer.

 Previously:
+MLE Intern @ BMW Group

 ML Research Intern at National Research Council Canada